 Many types of swaps exist.
 Some types of swaps include, but are not limited to the following:

 NYMEX Swap - A financial transaction under which the seller pays a floating price, and the buyer pays a fixed price.
-The floating price shall be the settlement price for the last scheduled trading day for the Nymex Henry Hub Natural Gas Futures Contract for the applicable period.
+The floating price shall be the settlement price for the last scheduled trading day for the Nymex Henry Hub Natural Gas Futures Contract for the applicable period. (example?
+Using an chart too similar to the float/float swap)

 Gas Daily Swap – (Also referred to as Swing Swap) - A financial transaction under which the seller pays a floating price and the buyer pays a fixed price.
 The floating price shall be the average of the index for each day in the relevant period.
-The index for a day shall be the Daily Midpoint price published in Platts’ Gas Daily publication.
+The index for a day shall be the Daily Midpoint price published in Platts’ Gas Daily publication. (example?
+Using an chart too similar to the float/float swap)

 Basis Swap (floating index for a second floating index) - A financial transaction under which the seller pays a floating price and the buyer pays a fixed price.
 The fixed price shall be the settlement price for the last scheduled trading day for the Nymex Henry Hub Natural Gas Futures Contract, modified by the price for the Basis Swap.
-The floating price shall be the Bid Week Average Price printed in the applicable publication for the relevant month.
+The floating price shall be the Bid Week Average Price printed in the applicable publication for the relevant month. (example?
+Using an chart too similar to the float/float swap)

-Participating Swap - A swap in which one counterparty has the right to participate in (or retain) a certain percentage of one or more payments that it is required to make to the other party.

-Cross-Commodity Swap - A Cross-Commodity swap, which settles financially, based on the difference of the published price indices for two different commodities.
-The relationship between the commodities, either price or volume, is specified in the contract.
+Participating Swap - A swap in which one counterparty has the right to participate in (or retain) a certain percentage of one or more payments that it is required to make to the other party. (example?
+Using an chart too similar to the float/float swap)Cross-Commodity Swap - A Cross-Commodity swap, which settles financially, based on the difference of the published price indices for two different commodities.
+The relationship between the commodities, either price or volume, is specified in the contract. (example?
+Using an chart too similar to the float/float swap)

 Sub-Topic 5: Basis Swaps